 If you are new to coffee brewing and wondering how to extract the maximum flavor and richness from your coffee beans, this article is for you.

 If you’re an avid drip coffee drinker, you already know many subtle variables can drastically alter the quality of your brewed coffee.
-The grind size is one such element in drip coffee that can’t be ignored.
+The grind size is one such element in drip coffee that can’t be ignored. (as outlined by Scott Rao in The Professional Barista’s Handbook)

 This article will discuss critical factors when choosing and tweaking the perfect grind for your drip coffee brewer.
 We’ll show you why grind size matters and why choosing the right grinder is essential.
 We’ll also show you how grind size helps you extract the best flavor from your coffee.